Physically-based dimensionless features for pluvial flood mapping with machine learning: Theory

-To identify flooding over typically wet areas with a saturated soil, we consider the assumptions of TOPModel \citep{beven2012rainfall} where the water table dynamics (from the surface) are considered as a secession of steady states that balance the long term watershed recharge with outflow from the saturated soil layer.
-Accordingly, the long term recharge (per unit contour length) is given by
+To identify flooding in typically wet areas with saturated soil, we consider the assumptions of TOPModel \cite{beven2012rainfall} where the dynamics of the water table depth from the surface are considered as a secession of steady states that balance the long-term watershed recharge with the outflow from the saturated soil layer.
+Accordingly, the long term recharge (per unit contour length), $q_r$, is given by

-where $q_r$ is recharge flow rate (per unit contour length), $a_l$ is the contributing area (per unit contour length), and $r$ is the uniform recharge rate (per unit area); see Figure \ref{fig:3_contributing_area}.
-Note $a_l$ is equal to the contributing area, $a_c$.
-In steady state, $q_r$ is balanced by the outflow governed by Darcy's law with the hydraulic gradient, $dh/dx$, approximated by the local topographic slope, $S$ \cite{beven2012rainfall}, and a hydraulic conductivity that deceases exponentially with the soil depth, i.e.,
+where $a_l$ is the contributing area (per unit contour length), and $r$ is the uniform recharge rate (per unit area).
+Note that $a_l$ is equal to the contributing area, $a_c$.
+In steady state, $q_r$ is balanced by the outflow governed by Darcy's Law with the hydraulic gradient, $dh/dx$, approximated by the local topographic slope, $S$ \cite{beven2012rainfall}, and a hydraulic conductivity that decreases exponentially with the soil depth, i.e.,

-where $k_s$ is the saturated hydraulic conductivity at the surface that decreases exponentially with a decay factor of $1/z_d$ \citep{ducharne2009reducing}, and $z$ is depth from surface (Fig. \ref{fig:2_TOPModel}).
-Different from TOPModel, we have assumed the decay factor is the reciprocal of the height above nearest drainage for a point.
+where $k_s$ is the saturated hydraulic conductivity at the surface that decreases exponentially with a decay factor of $1/z_d$ \cite{ducharne2009reducing}, $z_g$ is the depth to groundwater, and $z$ is depth from surface (Fig. \ref{fig:2_TOPModel}).
+Unlike TOPModel, we have assumed that the decay factor is the reciprocal of the height above the nearest drainage for a point.
 Consequently, the average hydraulic conductivity occurs at the elevation of the nearest drainage flow path.
 Accordingly, the water table outflow (per unit contour length) is

 where $q_0$ is the (per unit contour length) outflow.